packagist/private-packagist-docs/docs/cloud/gitlab-self-managed-setup.md

-# GitLab (Self-managed) Integration Setup
+# GitLab (Self-Managed) Integration Setup
 ## Private Packagist Cloud

 ## Initial Setup

-From the Organization Settings page, select the "Integrations" subtab.
+From the organization settings page, select the "Integrations" subtab.
 Hit the "Add Integration" button on the integrations listing page to get to the form below.
-To setup a GitLab Self-managed integration with Private Packagist, start by selecting "GitLab" as the plaform and enter the URL of your own GitLab server.
+To set up a GitLab Self-Managed integration with Private Packagist, start by selecting "GitLab" as the plaform and enter the URL of your own GitLab server.
 A link to setup the OAuth application on your GitLab server will automatically be displayed.

 ![Packagist Setup](/Resources/public/img/docs/integration-setup/cloud/gitlab-self-managed-01-packagist-setup.png)